British Indian Ocean Territory: International opinion and rulings

+On 28 January 2021, the United Nation's International Tribunal for the Law of the Sea ruled, in a dispute between Mauritius and Maldives on their maritime boundary, that the United Kingdom has no sovereignty over the Chagos Archipelago, and that Mauritius is sovereign there.
+The United Kingdom disputes and does not recognise the tribunal's decision.
+As with the ICJ decision, this decision had no legal compulsion, although both contributed to international pressure on the UK.
+The Universal Postal Union (UPU), which has jurisdiction over international mail among treaty signatory states, voted in 2021 to ban the use of BIOT postage stamps on mail from BIOT, instead requiring Mauritian stamps to be used.

 In February 2022, exiled islanders made their first unsupervised visit to an island in the Chagos Archipelago.
 The Permanent Representative of Mauritius to the United Nations, Jagdish Koonjul, raised the Mauritian flag on Peros Banhos.
-The main purpose of the fifteen-day Mauritian expedition is to survey the unclaimed Blenheim Reef, to discover for a forthcoming International Tribunal for the Law of the Sea hearing if it is exposed at high tide so is claimable.
+The main purpose of the 15-day Mauritian expedition is to survey the unclaimed Blenheim Reef, to discover for a forthcoming International Tribunal for the Law of the Sea hearing if it is exposed at high tide so is claimable.
 The chartered Bleu De Nîmes was shadowed by a British fisheries protection vessel.

+In October 2021 Sri Lankan Tamil asylum seekers landed on Diego Garcia, and submitted asylum claims.
+The Convention Relating to the Status of Refugees does not apply to the BIOT.
+Around 173 arrived in 2021 and 2022.
+Some were moved to Rwanda, with around 60 left as of January 2024.
+In 2022, a dispute arising from American defence contractor KBR allegedly prohibiting holidays during a period of low flight demand during the COVID-19 pandemic led to 800 Overseas Filipino Workers being unable to leave Diego Garcia.